 At the Massachusetts Department of Energy Resources, Tom drove culture shifts that improved the performance of statewide clean energy initiatives through a combination of digital marketing, partnerships and information technology – including agile applications development – to do things differently – in ways that were previously foreign.

-Today, he serves as CMO for Enerscore, a start-up at the intersection of clean energy, real estate and software.
+Following his public service, Tom served as CMO for Enerscore, a start-up at the intersection of clean energy, real estate and software.